slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To lead an orchestra, you must turn your back on the crowd."  -- Aristotle*

 - a autoridade é delegavel mas a responsabilidade n é delegavel
-- the organization is always modelling the leader. military leader don’t have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.
+- a leader makes the people next to them better version of themselves.
+- A man asked a gardener why his plants grew so beautifully.
+The gardener said: «I don’t force them to grow.
+I remove what stops them.»
+- convincing vs inspiring leadership
 - Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
 3. Are you committed to excellence?
+- never make a numbers person the leader
+- Proactive problem management – Go directly to the source.
+- succeful takers are the most visible people in organizations.
+- the organization is always modelling the leader. military leader don’t have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.
 - There are three keys: honesty, effectiveness, and efficiency.
-- succeful takers are the most visible people in organizations.
-- Proactive problem management – Go directly to the source.
-- convincing vs inspiring leadership
-- never make a numbers person the leader
-- a leader makes the people next to them better version of themselves.
 -->

 > *"He who does not desire power is fit to hold it."